 International medical graduates, like other candidates for residency, will need to answer common questions that are not specific to their IMG status, such as the “what are you looking for most in a residency program interview question”, interesting case residency interview question, or “why should we choose you?” residency interview question, among others.

 You can also take a look at residency interview questions you must know to familiarize yourself with the different types of questions and practice your timing when answering them.
+Although these questions are not specific to IMG status, program directors often evaluate IMG candidates more closely on clarity, fit, and communication when asking them.

 You will have to create your residency rank order list (ROL) of preferred programs, and if you are applying for residency in the US, this list will be managed by the National Resident Matching Program (NRMP).
 Similarly, in Canada, this ROL will be submitted to the Canadian Resident Matching Service (CaRMS).
 Using an algorithm, these services “match” IMG candidates’ ROL to the program directors’ ROL of preferred candidates for US or Canadian residency programs.